 Migraine Light Sensitivity and How to Cope

-Like 80 percent of migraine sufferers, I suffer from photophobia.
-This is a condition that means we are more sensitive or pained by light that others are not affected by.
+Like 80% of migraine sufferers, I suffer from photophobia.
+This is a condition that means we have migraine light sensitivity.

-Different types of light can be painful: fluorescent lights; computer, phone and TV screens; natural light.
+Different types of light can be painful: fluorescent lights, computers, phones, TV screens and natural light.
 I have pain associated with my light sensitivities and my threshold of light varies at different times.
 So, what can you do about it?

 Dealing With Screens

 Computer screens are harsh on eyes.
-If your eyes are strained, turn down the brightness of your screen and try to reposition the monitor so the light doesn’t hit it directly.
+If your eyes are strained, turn down the brightness of your screen and try to reposition the monitor so the light does not hit it directly.

-I tend to turn off the overhead lights and use lamps that don’t cause a glare on the screen, and try to look away from the screen at intervals so my eyes can adjust.
+I tend to turn off the overhead lights and use lamps that do not cause a glare on the screen, and try to look away from the screen at intervals so my eyes can adjust.